tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - It is not suitable for making bulk payment, as the intermediate nodes in the multichannel payment network may not be loaded with money to move the funds along;
 - Recipients cannot receive money unless their node is connected and online at the time of the transaction;
-- Currently channels are only bilaternal
+- Currently channels are only bilateral

 #### Opportunities for Tari